-Your computer has a minimum memory configuration of one DDR2 memory module.
-This memory module must be installed in DIMM1.
-If two or more DDR2 memory modules are installed, they should be installed in pairs of matched memory size, speed, and technology.
+DDR2 memory modules should be installed in pairs of matched memory size, speed, and technology.
 If the DDR2 memory modules are not installed in matched pairs, the computer will continue to operate, but with a slight reduction in performance.
 See the label on the module to determine the module's capacity.

-- NOTE: Always install DDR2 memory modules in the order indicated on the system board. - NOTICE: Do not install ECC or buffered memory modules.
-Only unbuffered, non-ECC memory is supported.
+NOTE: Always install DDR2 memory modules in the order indicated on the system board.